10up/secured-advanced-custom-fields/readme.txt

 3. The Page edit screen after creating the Advanced Custom Fields

 4. Simple and intuitive API.
-Read the documentation at: http://www.advancedcustomfields.com/docs/functions/
+Read the documentation at: http://www.advancedcustomfields.com/resources/

 == Changelog ==

 = 4.0.0 =
+* [IMPORTANT] This update contains major changes to premium and custom field type Add-ons.
+Please read the [Migrating from v3 to v4 guide](http://www.advancedcustomfields.com/resources/getting-started/migrating-from-v3-to-v4/)
 * [Optimized] Optimize performance by removing heavy class structure and implementing light weight hooks & filters!
 * [Changed] Remove all Add-on code from the core plugin and separate into individual plugins with self hosted updates
 * [Added] Add field 'Taxonomy'